dada-sss/miniproject1/README.txt

 MIS:111403056

 Dear reader,
-This database management is a small versionaof a library system that attempts perform tasks taht a database is expecte d to do such as:-
+This database management is a small versiona of a library system that attempts perform tasks that a database is expected to do such as:-

 1.ADDING AND DELETING BOOK RECORDS FROM A FILE